Jaymon/chef-cookbooks/environ/README.md

 ### Passing in a raw value

 By default, Environ will escape each value so you don't have to worry about manually escaping things like Ampersands and equal signs.
-This is really handy, but sometimes you might want the raw value to make it all the way to the box, you can do that by setting a special comment above the value:
+This is really handy, but sometimes you might want the raw value to make it all the way to the box, you can do that by setting a special comment above the value in an environment file:

     # environ.raw